maranton/is/Part-4.-Making-Sure-the-DS18B20-Works.md

 ```

 The number after “t=” is the number we want.
 This is the temperature in 1/1000 degrees Celsius (in the example above, the temperature is 26.125 C).
 We just need a simple program that reads this file and parses out that number.
 We will get to that in just a second.

+> Tip: if you don't see a sub-directory that starts with "28-" but see multiple sub-directories that start with "00-", you might have the resistor plugged into ground instead of into power.
+If your circuit is wired correctly and you continue to get "00-" sub-directories, you might have a bad temperature sensor.

 [<< Part 4: Hardware Setup](Part-4.-Hardware-Setup) - [Part 4: Initial State >>](Part-4.-Initial-State)